POORT8/Poort8.Dataspace.NoodleBar/docs/8 - Deployment Using iSHARE.md

 4. **Integrate Data Providers**:
    Modify existing APIs to use the enforce API of the Authorization Register to control data access.

-By following these steps, you can successfully deploy NoodleBar using the Local Identity Server, setting up a fully functional dataspace prototype quickly and efficiently.
+By following these steps, you can successfully deploy NoodleBar using the iSHARE standard, setting up a highly secure and compliant dataspace prototype.